Azure/ARO-RP/docs/testing.md

 - Run the `make test-e2e` target
 - Delete the cosmos database, if applicable

+You can also modify the flags passed to the e2e.test run by setting the E2E_FLAGS environment variable before running `make test-e2e`.

 These steps can be acheived using commands below.
 Look at the [e2e helper file](../hack/e2e/run-rp-and-e2e.sh) to understand each of the bash functions below.